psteinb/hpc-in-a-day/_episodes/02-03-shared-filesystem.md

 - "A shared file system is a resource for all users, so use it wisely to not affect others."
 ---

 After all these first attempts to make use of the cluster, Lola wonders about something.
-If she submit's a job, how would she be able to store data and access it from her laptop?
+If she submits a job, how would she be able to store data and access it from her laptop?

-Lola comes up with a small example job, that collects information on the node that the jobs is run on and submit's it.
+Lola comes up with a small example job, that collects information on the node that the jobs is run on and submits it.

 ~~~
 {% include /snippets/02/submit_node_info.{{ site.workshop_scheduler }} %}